AKROGIS/ThemeManager/ThemeManager/Docs/Help.md

 - Store favorites and search results as **shortcuts**, not clones
 - Search results to show pointer back to source (need **shortcuts**)
 - Additional admin reports
-- When browsing for theme metadata, use the ESRI ArcCatalog browser and not the windows file browser.
+- When browsing for theme metadata, use the Esri ArcCatalog browser and not the windows file browser.
 This will allow finding feature classes (and the associated metadata) as well as xml file based metadata.
 - Check out license in background at startup.
 - Save/restore the xml theme list (\*.tml) in a compressed format (\*.tmz)
 - Allow theme/category drop on favorites tab (== add to favorites)